Since reading loggingsucks, I’ve focused on implementing canonical logging across my applications.

 Keep in mind

-While canonical logging is extremely useful, adding all context to a single log can result in very large log entries.
-If you’ve used a service like Grafana Cloud, you know it can incur significant costs.
-Heavy logging, even with low retention periods, can become expensive.
+While canonical logging is extremely useful, including all context in a single log can result in very large entries.
+If you’ve used services like Grafana Cloud, you know it can incur significant costs.
+Heavy logging, even with low retention, can become expensive.

-My recommendation is to have someone review the code and help determine whether the extra context provides real value.
-It’s easy to add everything (for example, metadata columns).
-In practice, you’ll likely only need core fields that should always be included:
+My recommendation is to have a code review identify whether the extra context provides real value.
+It’s easy to add everything (like metadata columns).
+In practice, you’ll likely only need core fields that should always be present:

 • correlationId

-• error code (if you keep efficient representations of long string explanations)
+• error code (if using efficient representations for long string explanations)

 • result